Bush Mama

 Bush Mama is an American film made by Ethiopian-American director Haile Gerima, part of the L.A.
 Rebellion movement of political and experimental black cinema in the 1970s.
 It was released in 1979 though made earlier, in 1975.

-In 2022, it was selected for preservation in the National Film Registry by the Library of Congress deeming it "culturally, historically or aesthetically significant."

 Making

 The film was made by Gerima as his thesis project at the University of California at Los Angeles, shot on a small budget.
 It was directed, produced and edited by Gerima with cinematography by Roderick Young and Charles Burnett.

 The first half is filmed in a cinema vérité style, making heavy use of improvisation, while the second half moves away from naturalism towards a Godardian agit prop approach.

 Plot

-Bush Mama is the story of Dorothy and her husband T.C.
-He is a discharged Vietnam veteran who thought he would return home to a "hero's welcome."
+Told in a fragmented style that frequently makes use of flashbacks and abrupt cuts, Bush Mama is the story of Dorothy, a woman living in L.A. neighborhood of Watts, trying to care for her adolescent daughter and her husband, T.C., a discharged Vietnam veteran who thought he would return home to a "hero's welcome."
 Instead, he is falsely arrested and imprisoned for a crime he didn't commit.
-Her life revolves around the welfare office and a community facing poverty and unemployment.
-As a result of the film's events, both the main characters become radicalized and Dorothy eventually turns to violence.
+Dorothy spends her days trying to obtain welfare, talking with her friends and neighbors (all of whom face poverty and unemployment), and wondering if T.C. will ever return home.
+As a result of the film's events, both the main characters become radicalized: T.C. from his time spent in prison and Dorothy to violence when she catches a police officer assaulting her daughter in her apartment.
+The film ends with a Dorothy narrating a letter to T.C., explaining how she finally understands his point of view and the importance of fighting against their collective oppression.